Stevens Institute of Technology Financial Engineering program

 Fall: Apr 15 (int'l), Jun 1 (domestic).
 Spring: Nov 1 (int'l), Nov 30 (domestic).*

-We are very proud of our courses which are constantly evolving.
-The resource linked above contains very detailed information down to who taught the class most recently as well as a week by week schedule of the material.
-All students are required to complete our capstone class, which unlike many other programs require students to provide a weekly update on progress in front of their peers.
-This leads to very interesting projects some of which are featured on this page: FE 800 Selected Projects
+Our courses and curriculum are constantly updated to ensure they provide the most relevant skills and information.
+More information about our current classes and their week-by-week schedule of materials can be found here: Courses.
+All students are required to complete our unique capstone class, which requires students to provide a weekly update on progress in front of their peers.
+This enhances the experience and leads to very interesting projects, some of which are featured on this page: FE 800 Selected Projects.

-The Hanlon Financial Systems Laboratories were creates in April 2012 to support our Finance programs.
-Today the labs support a large number of classes Hanlon Lab Calendar where students learn key programming languages, including Python, R, SAS ,and C++, which help them gain the edge in an increasingly competitive job market.
-The lab also has a large set of available financial databases: Databases - Hanlon Financial Systems Center
+The Hanlon Financial Systems Laboratories were created in 2012 to support our finance programs.
+Today, the labs support many classes where students learn key programming languages, including Python, R, SAS and C++, which help them gain an edge in an increasingly competitive job market.
+The labs also have a large set of available financial databases: Databases - Hanlon Financial Systems Center.

-The newly established CRAFT the Center for Research toward Advancing Financial Technologies, funded by the National Science Foundation, offers students an amazing opportunity to delve into research in the rapidly evolving world of fintech and to network with other academics and industry professionals.
-The center established by a collaboration between Stevens and RPI is the only Industry University Research Center (IURC) funded by NSF in the area of Finance.
-The center has over 15 industry partners at the date of writing this post, and others are constantly being added.
+The Center for Research toward Advancing Financial Technologies (CRAFT), funded by the National Science Foundation, offers students an amazing opportunity to delve into research in the rapidly evolving world of financial technology (fintech) and to network with other academics and industry professionals.
+The Center, established by a collaboration between Stevens and Rensselaer Institute of Technology (RPI), was the first Industry University Research Center (IURC) funded by NSF in finance.
+The Center now has 16 industry partners at the date of this writing, and new partnerships are being developed.

 Stevens has rolling admission with separate deadlines for international and domestic applicants.
-This is the application link for the graduate programs at Stevens.
-Application Management
+Start your application here.

-All full time applicants are required to submit GMAT or GRE scores with their application.
+All full-time applicants are required to submit GMAT or GRE scores with their application.
 Part-time students do not need this score.
 International students also must include TOEFL or IELTS scores along with their applications.
 Applicants must submit a statement of purpose, academic transcripts and letters of recommendation.
-Excellent applicants will be considered for our merit based scholarships.
+Excellent applicants are considered for our merit-based scholarships.

 Tuition

-The program is 30 credits, with student traditionally take the 12/12/6-credit semesters format.
-The most up to date tuition costs may be found at this page: https://www.stevens.edu/tuition-fees-and-costs (scroll down)
+The program is 30 credits.
+Student traditionally take a 12/12/6-credit semesters format.
+The most up to date tuition costs are found on this page.
+The current (as of writing 2023-24) costs are listed here: Tuition costs 2023-24.

 Views